-Terms of Reference (TOR) are a strategy-level document that defines the tasks and duties required of a project contractor, and highlights project background and objectives at high level.
-The document also states the planned activities, expected inputs and outputs, project budget, working schedules, and job descriptions.
-It is used to judge about the performance of contractors, consultants, experts, and other project stakeholders.
+In project management, the Terms of Reference is a strategy-level document that describes the expected deliverables, who is responsible for each deliverable, and the timeline in which they should be completed.
+The ToR states the planned activities, typical inputs and outputs, project budget, working schedules, and job descriptions.
+It is used to evaluate the performance of the project team, contractors, consultants, experts, and other project stakeholders.

-The purpose of TOR is to specify the amount and type of work to be accomplished by the project.
-It is a governance document that establishes and determines the relationships between all project stakeholders.
-Terms of Reference are developed once a project has been identified, defined and planned.
+The purpose of the ToR is to specify the amount and type of work to accomplish the project.
+In addition, it is a governance document that establishes and determines the relationships between all project stakeholders.
+The Terms of Reference document is developed once a project has been identified, defined, and planned.

 The development of Project Terms of Reference is required for making the decision on whether or not to allocate necessary funds to a proposed project.
 It is the result of the project proposal process, and TOR serves as the primary report of this process.
 TOR is usually required for: